Reduce Stress & Build Resilience: 5 Science-Backed Strategies

 As it creates and strengthens neural pathways, your brain shifts away from stress-induced emotional reactivity towards calmer, more thought-out responses.

 Another way to reduce stress and increase resilience is by meditating.
 When you take a mental break, your brain is still very much active.
+This is one of the best self care ideas for stress relief.

 Giving it the opportunity to really process experiences and information without getting overwhelmed helps to reduce your stress levels.